statina1986/k8s-platform-addon-operator/modules/320-qvantel-glue/README.md

 </td>
 		<td><div>

 Cassandra databases configuration.
 This is a map where each key corresponds to the K8ssandra cluster  and associated configuration like keyspaces and roles.
+For Example, see `example-cassandra` definition in Examples-Cassandra section below.

 </div>
 </td>